Chinese Consolidated Benevolent Association

 (Click here for a full description of CCBA)

-Naturalization Service - Working the DYCD and the Chinese Voters Federation, CCBA provides assistant to alien residents to apply for the U.S. Citizenship, and to register as voters.
+Naturalization Service - Working the DYCD and the Chinese Voters Federation, CCBA provides assistant to new immigrants to apply for the U.S. Citizenship, and to register as voters.

 Recent Events